 Aids are considered to be any items outside the standard Judo uniform as described in the JA Tournament Regulations.

-It is advised that all Judoka wearing aids seek a letter of approval from the NL Committee and/or the JA medical officer prior to competition.
+It is advised that all Judoka wearing aids seek a letter of approval from the and/or the JA medical officer prior to competition.

 The aids are to be safe for both Judoka and offer no competitive advantage.